-The intermediate tier of projects builds off the momentum of Phase 1.
-Intermediate mixed-use and high-density residential infill development is anticipated to occur along Central Avenue between Central Park Square and the Mari Mac Village.
+The intermediate tier of projects builds off the momentum from the short-term priorities tier.
+Intermediate mixed-use and high-density residential infill development is anticipated to occur along Central Avenue between Central Park Square and the Mari Mac Village Shopping Center.
 One particularly important node for mixed-use infill development is along Deacon Street, where an additional parking structure is proposed.
-The majority of remaining projects within this phase revolve around creating opportunities for cross-district connectivity off of the central spine that was developed in Phase 1.
+The majority of remaining projects within this phase revolve around creating opportunities for cross-district connectivity off of the central spine.